-Storage tubs work well for the space under the bed.
-Use them to store bathroom supplies, bedding and blankets, cleaning supplies, outdoor gear or perhaps to store shoes.
+Storage tubs are common rv storage ideas for the space under the bed.
+Use them to store bathroom supplies, bedding, blankets, cleaning supplies, outdoor gear, or perhaps store shoes.
 Your clothing can be rolled tightly to save some space for more use of those drawers and baskets.

 Tip #6: Maintain Organization with Personalized Labels